martindevans/hypernonsense/readme.md

     index.add((key, v));
 }

 // Find approximately the nearest vectors to a random query vector.
-The key we used was `i32` so we get back a `Vec<i32>` let result : Option<&Vec<i32>> = index.group(random_unit_vector(dimension, &mut rng));
+The key we used was `usize` so we get back a `Vec<usize>` let result : Option<&Vec<usize>> = index.group(random_unit_vector(dimension, &mut rng));
 ```

-Result from the `hyperindex` will be very fast to retrieve - it's just testing the query point against the `10` (in this example) hyperplanes and retrieving a pre-populated list.
-However the quality of results will be very poor, points are prearranged into groups and any points which lie near to a hyperplane will not retrieve all of the closest points.
+Results from the `hyperindex` will be very fast to retrieve (it's `O(planes)`).
+However the quality of results will be very poor, points are prearranged into groups and any points which happen to lie near to one of the hyperplanes will not retrieve all of the closest points.
+When querying from a `hyperindex` it will return a reference to the internals of the index, which is a `Vec` of (approximately) the nearest keys in an arbitrary order.

 #### multiindex